 The problem is friction where the IT band crosses over your knee.
 A fluid-filled sac called a bursa normally helps the IT band glide smoothly over your knee as you bend and straighten your leg.

-But if your IT band is too tight, such as when you skip stretching before exercising, bending your knee creates friction.
+But if your IT band is too tight, bending your knee creates friction.
 Your IT band and the bursa can both start to swell, which leads to the pain of IT band syndrome.

 Who Gets It?